 There are two types of electric chargers; a three-pin plug or Type 2 charging plug.
 A 3-pin plug plugs directly into your plug sockets at home or work so you can charge without needing to install a charge point.
 However, a Type 2 charging point is considered a faster and safer way of charging your vehicle.

 If you are worried about the cost of installing a charging point to your workplace, the government offer a Workplace Charging Scheme which is a voucher-based scheme that provides support towards the up-front costs of the purchase and installation of electric vehicle charge-points, for eligible businesses, charities and public sector organisations.
-You can check out the scheme here.
+You can check out this government grant scheme on their website.